mit-satori/getting-started/tutorial-examples/energy-profiling/index.rst

         cd benchmarks
         git checkout 1ef603fd7e568ff75127ec07f160808fcc59911c
         cd ..
+        conda install gxx_linux-ppc64le=7.3.0 cffi cudatoolkit-dev
+        HOROVOD_CUDA_HOME=$CONDA_PREFIX HOROVOD_GPU_ALLREDUCE=DDL pip install horovod --no-cache-dir
         ddlrun -v ./launch.sh python $HOME2/hpms/tf_cnn_benchmarks/tf_cnn_benchmarks.py --model resnet50 --batch_size 128 --variable_update=horovod --num_batches=1000 --use_fp16

-    in this case the application is a Tensor Flow benchmark, but any application can be used.
+    in this case the application is a Tensor Flow benchmark, but any application can be used. **NOTE** as before we only need to add the ``conda install`` steps once.
+There is also another wrinkle in this example.
+The Horovod modules need to be built for a specific configuraiton.
+We pass the environment variables to ``pip install`` to select the configuraiton.
+We also need to use the pip ( ) installation tool for Horovod, not conda.
+There is no clear reason why Horovod could not be in Conda, but sometimes computing is like that!

+    Again, while the application is running we can check out the power log and we can make a plot from the log too.

  #. once the application is finished then finish power logging using the command::

      mpirun --tag-output ./reset.sh